SALE NOW ON | 50% OFF Selected Carpets Shop Here | 10% OFF Selected Laminate, Luxury Vinyl & Wood

 Installing LVT flooring professionally

-Having read this guide, we’d advise your click vinyl flooring is installed by a professional.
-Our team at Tapi can arrange all the services you may require.
-Visit a Tapi store to see all the vinyl and LVT options we have or schedule a free home appointment with one of our professionals.
-Alternatively, for more DIY guides, head on over to our Ideas Hub, where you can find out information on how to lay herringbone flooring, and much more.
+Visit your nearest Tapi store to see all the vinyl and LVT options we have, including top brand Karndean luxury vinyl flooring, or schedule a free home appointment with us.
+Alternatively, for other DIY guides, head on over to our Ideas Hub where you can find even more flooring tips and insights.

 Share